Georgia E. L. Patton Washington: Later years

-On December 29, 1897, she married letter carrier David W. Washington and two years later, in 1899, they had their first son, Willie Patton Washington, who died days after his birth.
+On December 29, 1897, she married lettercarrier David W. Washington, and two years later, in 1899, they had their first son, Willie Patton Washington, who died days after his birth.
 The couple had met through their active volunteering in their church and community.
 Patton was a very respected member in her community, for her monthly ten-dollar donation to the Freedmen's Aid Society and was often called "Gold Lady" due to her generosity.

 In the last few years of her life, Patton worked sporadically due to her poor health.
 She died on November 8, 1900, in the city of Memphis, four months after giving birth to her second child, David W. Washington Jr, who died soon after his mother.

+She is buried in Zion Christian Cemetery on South Parkway where an historic marker notes her accomplishments.